SpellholdStudios/1pp/README.md

 ### <a name="110" id="110"></a>[110-112] 1ppv4: Thieves Galore

 <strong>Requires: <a href="#101">[101]</a> <a href="#106">[106-109]</a></strong></br>
-<strong>Note: Due to the way patching is currently handled, this component will fail if Infinity Animations is already installed.
-To resolve this issue, install IA after this component.</strong></br>
+###### Note: Due to the way patching is currently handled, this component will fail if Infinity Animations is already installed.
+To resolve this issue, install IA after this component.</br>
 Supports: <span style="color:#060">SoA</span>, <span style="color:#700">ToB</span>, <span style="color:#080">Tutu</span>, <span style="color:#088">HoW</span>, <span style="color:#666">IWDII</span><</br>

 <img src="1pp/documentation/files/110.jpg">